Skip to main content

 • Activate premium features for paid users

-The rise of feature toggles is owed to Martin Fowler, renowned for advocating that software development teams should decouple feature rollout from code deployment.
+The rise of feature toggles is owed to Martin Fowler, who is well-known for advocating that software development teams should decouple feature rollout from code deployment.

 How feature toggles work

-Feature toggles are conditional code snippets that you can remotely use to turn features on/off during runtime.
+Feature toggles are conditional logic rules that can remotely turn features on or off during runtime.
 When a new or existing feature is placed behind a toggle, the toggle’s status dictates if the feature will run or not.

-During runtime, your system will query an outside data source or a service like Kameleoon to read the configuration of your feature toggle.
-If the response returns as ON, your tool executes the function.
-If the response returns as OFF, your platform will not execute the function.
+During runtime, your system will query an outside data source—or a service like Kameleoon's unified platform—to read the configuration (ON or OFF) of your feature toggle.

 Feature toggle vs. feature flag: What are the differences?